 Short-Term Rental Ordinance

 This is why we are asking you to donate to our legal fund by CLICKING HERE.
 This money will help us fight back to protect you.
-We already filed a lawsuit against the County and State and are asking the Court for an injunction to prevent the new regulations from going into effect but we need your financial support to continue this fight.

 At the end of the 6-month pre-application period and sometime after March 13, 2023, qualified applicants will be entered into a lottery to determine who, out of all the applicants regardless of who applied first or last, will receive a license based on several determining factors, requirements, and restrictions imposed by Clark County.
 This means that even if you are randomly selected in the lottery, you could still be denied a license.